 The Library - other than road service it is the only community-based town service that all residents can enjoy.
 Food shelf the Sharon Facebook group has been good at making it feel more like a community.

-The library & programs, Sharon Stitchers, Old Home Day/parade, hockey rink town & school meetings, library, Community Health Initiative (comm. nurse), school volunteer,
+The library & programs, Sharon Stitchers, Old Home Day/parade, hockey rink town & school meetings, library, Community Health Initiative (comm. nurse), school volunteer, Catherine Freese's tai chi class, Sprouty, Green-Up Day

 The ones that usually evolve around schools